-Describe all of the criteria that will be used to select applications and the relative importance of these criteria: Competitive HOME applications are ranked according to the applicant's ability to meet the application criteria and align with the goals in the 2015-2020 Consolidated Plan, with a preference for those that are addressing impacts related to COVID-19 health and welfare concerns.
-Applications that are proposing to address impacts related to COVID-19 repercussions, will have greater flexibility in its submission of technical documents as part its application; further guidance will be provided in the application guidelines.
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria: Competitive HOME applications are ranked according to the applicant's ability to meet the application criteria and align with the goals in the 2015-2020 Consolidated Plan.
 HOME program applications, grant application guidelines, the project grant administration manual, and other relevant information and resources are available on the Commerce website at http://comdev.mt.gov/.